Junichi Masuda

 Junichi Masuda (増田 順一, Masuda Jun'ichi) is a Japanese video game composer, director, designer, producer, singer, programmer and trombonist, best known for his work in the Pokémon franchise.
-He was a member of Game Freak where he was an employee and executive at the company since 1989 when he founded it alongside Satoshi Tajiri and Ken Sugimori.
+He was a member of Game Freak where he was an employee and executive at the company since 1989 after Satoshi Tajiri and Ken Sugimori founded it, starting as a music composer.
 In 2022, Masuda was appointed to be Chief Creative Fellow at The Pokémon Company.

 With the development of new Pokémon games, Masuda took new roles in future projects.
 He began to produce and direct games, starting with Pokémon Ruby and Sapphire, and became responsible for approving new character models.
 His style seeks to keep games accessible while still adding increasing levels of complexity.
 His work sticks to older mainstays of the series, including a focus on handheld game consoles and 2D graphics.
 His music draws inspiration from the work of celebrated modern composers like Dmitri Shostakovich, though he used the Super Mario series as a model of good video game composition.

 Life

 Masuda was born on January 12, 1968, in Yokohama, Kanagawa Prefecture, Japan.
-As a child, his family often vacationed in Kyūshū, where many of his relatives still live.
-There he spent his time catching fish and insects, a pastime that later influenced his video game design.
-Masuda modeled the Pokémon series's Hoenn Region after Kyūshū in an attempt to recapture his memories of summers there.
+As a child, his family often vacationed in Kyūshū, where he spent his time catching fish and insects.
+Masuda was inspired by his time there to base the Pokémon series's Hoenn Region after it.
 In high school, Masuda played the trombone; he soon discovered classical music, and was drawn in by works like Igor Stravinsky's The Rite of Spring and Shostakovich's Symphony No. 5.

 Masuda attended the Japan Electronics College, a technical school in Shinjuku, Tokyo, where he studied computer graphics and the C programming language using a DEC Professional.
 His daughter Kiri was born in September 2002; he named a character in Pokémon Ruby and Sapphire after her.